 The course is planned as an 8 week, 16-session course.
 We assume two 45-minute online sessions a week plus outside research time.
 But, in fact a teacher can plan it differently to suit their schedule.
-It is not obligatory to wait till the end of every week before you proceed to the next "week".
+It is not obligatory to wait till the end of every week before you proceed to the next week.
 Weeks in this sense are almost like chapters - you can read more than one at a time.
-However, the course is open for ten weeks only, so once the course has started all learners (and teachers) have ten weeks to finish.
-After the end of tenth week, access to the course is terminated.